Google custom search vs site search

 Ads in google custom search?

-Google shows ad in search results in your website.
+Google shows ads in search results on your website.
 So if you are looking to make money through ads, this is a good option.
-There is also a downside, for example-if you are a university and people are searching for admissions, google might show a ton of ads on your website and you could risk losing your customers to competitors.
+There is also a downside, for example, if you are a university and people are searching for admissions, google might show a ton of ads on your website and you could risk losing your customers to competitors.

 - Block ads at site level

 Block ads by Advertiser URL